gary-rafferty/gary-rafferty.github.com/_posts/2013-08-20-Stupidly-Simple-Facebook-Login-JQuery-Plugin.md

 I've implemented this on roughly 10 - 20 applications over the last couple of months, and the code is generally the same.

-Rather than the usual copying and pasting from one app to another, I've bundled the code into a "jQuery plugin":http://garyrafferty.com/flogin.
+Rather than the usual copying and pasting from one app to another, I've bundled the code into a [jQuery plugin](http://garyrafferty.com/flogin).

 The plugin allows you to specify